Alihasnain388/Voice-AI-Agent/README.md

 ## Vapi Workflow

-The voice agent:

 1. Greets the caller.
-2. Collects the required patient information.
+2. Collects patient information.
 3. Handles corrections and invalid inputs.
-4. Reads the information back for confirmation.
+4. Confirms the collected information.
 5. Sends the confirmed data to the FastAPI API.
-6. Confirms successful registration to the caller.
+6. FastAPI stores the patient in SQLite.
+7. The agent confirms successful registration.

 ## API Documentation

-FastAPI automatically provides interactive API documentation:
+Interactive API documentation is available at:

 ```text
 http://localhost:8000/docs
 ```